Psilocybin: Legal status

+Psilocybin mushrooms have been legalized in the U.S. states of Colorado, New Mexico, and Oregon.
+In Oregon, psilocybin has been legalized via Oregon Psilocybin Services.

+Despite it being illegal to sell psilocybin containing mushrooms under the Controlled Drugs and Substances Act, dispensaries in Canada continue to operate openly.

 Advocacy for tolerance

 Despite being illegal to possess without authorization in many Western countries, such as the UK, Australia, and some U.S. states, less conservative governments nurture the legal possession and supply of psilocybin and other psychedelic drugs.
 In Amsterdam, authorities provide education on and promote the safe use of psychedelic drugs, such as psilocybin, to reduce public harm.
 Similarly, religious groups like America's Uniao do Vegetal (UDV) use psychedelics in traditional ceremonies.
 A report from the U.S. Government Accountability Office (GAO) notes that people may petition the DEA for exemptions to use psilocybin for religious purposes.

-From 1 July 2023, the Australian medicines regulator has permitted psychiatrists to prescribe psilocybin for the therapeutic treatment of treatment-resistant depression.
+From July 1, 2023, the Australian medicines regulator has permitted psychiatrists to prescribe psilocybin for the therapeutic treatment of treatment-resistant depression.

 Advocates of legalization argue there is a lack of evidence of harm, and potential use in treating certain mental health conditions.
 Research is difficult to conduct because of the legal status of psychoactive substances.
 Advocates of legalization also promote the utility of "ego dissolution" and argue bans are cultural discrimination against traditional users.

 In 2024, after calls for regulatory and legal change to expand terminally ill populations' access to controlled substances, two legal cases related to expanded access began moving through the federal courts under right-to-try law.
 The Advanced Integrative Medicine Science (AIMS) Institute in concert with the NPA filed a series of lawsuits seeking both the rescheduling of and expanded right-to-try access to psilocybin.

 Research

 Psychiatric and other disorders

 Psilocybin has been a subject of clinical research since the early 1960s, when the Harvard Psilocybin Project evaluated the potential value of psilocybin as a treatment for certain personality disorders.
+The similarity of psilocybin-induced symptoms to those of schizophrenia has made the drug a useful research tool in behavioral and neuroimaging studies of schizophrenia.
+In both cases, psychotic symptoms are thought to arise from a "deficient gating of sensory and cognitive information" in the brain that leads to "cognitive fragmentation and psychosis".

-Beginning in the 2000s, psilocybin has been investigated for its possible role in the treatment of nicotine dependence, alcohol dependence, obsessive–compulsive disorder (OCD), cluster headache, cancer-related existential distress, anxiety disorders, and certain mood disorders.
+Since the 2000s, psilocybin has been investigated for its possible role in the treatment of nicotine dependence, alcohol dependence, obsessive–compulsive disorder (OCD), cluster headache, cancer-related existential distress, anxiety disorders, and certain mood disorders.
 It is also being studied in people with Parkinson's disease.
-In 2018, the United States Food and Drug Administration (FDA) granted breakthrough therapy designation for psilocybin-assisted therapy for treatment-resistant depression.
-A systematic review published in 2021 found that the use of psilocybin as a pharmaceutical substance was associated with reduced intensity of depression symptoms.
+In 2018, the US Food and Drug Administration (FDA) granted breakthrough therapy designation for psilocybin-assisted therapy for treatment-resistant depression.
 The role of psilocybin as a possible psychoplastogen is also being examined.
-It is under development by Compass Pathways, Cybin, and several other companies.
+It is under development by Compass Pathways, Cybin, and other companies.